 Egg Industry: The egg industry, its techniques of working, General management, structure, composition and nutritive value of egg and its products.
 Preservation of eggs: Refrigeration and freezing, thermal processing, dehydration, coating.
-Quality identification of shell eggs- Factors affecting egg quality and measures of egg quality.
+Quality identification of shell eggs- Factors

 - Learn about egg structure, composition, nutritive value and quality characteristics. - Understand about evaluation of quality and grading of eggs; - Know about the preservation of shell eggs and experiments in by-products utilization.